iv40/gitScmTest/README.txt

-This is a new README file
-we modify the file
-we add a new line to the file
-change to readme
+asdasdThis is a new README file we modify the file we add a new line to the file change to readme